jonnew/Oat/README.md

 CONFIGURATION:
   -c [ --config ] arg             Configuration file/key pair.
                                   e.g. 'config.toml mykey'
+  --control-endpoint arg          ZMQ style endpoint specifier designating
+                                  runtime control port:'<transport>://<host>:<p
+                                  ort>'.
+For instance, 'tcp://*:5555' to
+                                  specify TCP communication on port 5555.
+Or, for interprocess communication:
+                                  '<transport>://<user-named-pipe>.
+For
+                                  instance 'ipc:///tmp/test.pipe'.
+Internally,
+                                  this is used to construct a ZMQ REQ socket that that receives commands from oat-control.
+                                  Defaults to ipc:///tmp/oatcomms.pipe.

   -p [ --position-sources ] arg   The name of position SOURCE(s) used to draw
                                   object position markers.